Spring 2017 Fellow

 Fellow: Walis Johnson

 Can an artist intervention translate contested spatial and racial narratives that define the real and imagined landscape of New York?
-The Red Line Projects bring together discursive, often unruly and seemingly disconnected fragments of Johnson's research and family history of property ownership in Brooklyn.
+The Red Line Labyrinth brings together discursive, often unruly and seemingly disconnected fragments of Johnson's research and family history of property ownership in Brooklyn.
 Through an examination of this material and visual culture, the past is made visible in the present.

-As part of an on-going exploration of walking as research practice and the historical legacy of U.S. Federal Home Owners Loan Corporation’s 1938 Red Line Map, Johnson will develop two performative works--a labyrinth walk and a “live cinema” performance that build upon these resonant themes.
-Each work will address the relationship between present-day political urgencies including gentrification, displacement and the historic practice of race-based, real estate redlining.
+As part of an on-going exploration of walking as research practice and the historical legacy of U.S. Federal Home Owners Loan Corporation’s 1938 Red Line Map, Johnson developed two performative works--a labyrinth walk and a “live cinema” performance that build upon these resonant themes.
+Each work addressed the relationship between present-day political urgencies including gentrification, displacement and the historic practice of race-based, real estate redlining.

 More about the Labyrinth